rcbops/rpc-openstack/README.md

 [os-ansible-deployment](https://github.com/stackforge/os-ansible-deployment)
 as per the standard mechanism described there.
 2. Clone this repository.
-3. Copy `rpc-extras/etc/openstack_deploy/*` to
+3. Recursively copy `rpc-extras/etc/openstack_deploy/*` to
 `/etc/openstack_deploy/`.
 4. Set the `rpc_repo_path` in
 `/etc/openstack_deploy/user_extras_variables.yml` to the path of the `os-ansible-deployment` repository clone directory.
+5. Edit `playbooks/ansible.cfg` and ensure the paths to the roles, playbooks and inventory are correct.
-5. Set all other variables in `/etc/openstack_deploy/user_extras_variables.yml` appropriately.
+6. Set all other variables in `/etc/openstack_deploy/user_extras_variables.yml` appropriately.
-6. Generate the random passwords for the extras by executing `scripts/pw-token-gen.py --file /etc/openstack_deploy/user_extras_secrets.yml` from the `os-ansible-deployment` clone directory.
+7. Generate the random passwords for the extras by executing `scripts/pw-token-gen.py --file /etc/openstack_deploy/user_extras_secrets.yml` from the `os-ansible-deployment` clone directory.
-7. Change to the `rpc-extras/playbooks/` directory and execute your desired plays.
+8. Change to the `rpc-extras/playbooks/` directory and execute your desired plays.
 IE:

 ```bash